Posts Tagged 'communication'

 As a trial attorney, you want the jury to believe your message.
 Jurors will believe a credible message.
 A credible message is a message that offers reasonable grounds for being believed.
 A message can draw upon two sources of credibility:

-• External Credibility: We believe ideas because family and friends believe, we have ...
+• External Credibility: We believe ideas because family and friends believe, we ...

 Continue Reading →